EducationalTestingService/skll/doc/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this tutorial, we will refer to an "experiment" as having a single data set split into (at minimum) training and testing portions.
+For this tutorial, we will refer to an "experiment" as having a single data set split into training and testing portions.
 As part of each experiment, we can train and test several models, either simultaneously or sequentially, depending whether we're using
 `GridMap <https://github.com/EducationalTestingService/gridmap>`__ or not.